Where To Watch the FIFA Club World Cup 2026: Full Streaming Guide for Kiwis

 DAZN holds the rights to the FIFA Club World Cup and will broadcast all the games for free on its app and website.

-Like with bet365, you don’t need to subscribe: simply register and you can access all the games without spending a coin.
+You don’t even need to subscribe: simply register and you can access all the games without spending a coin.
 However, you can’t watch additional content beyond the Club World Cup without a subscription, and DAZN doesn’t offer a free trial.

 Kayo Sports